WHAT TO SEE AT BOSEONG GREEN TEA FIELDS? WHEN IS THE BEST TIME TO VISIT BOSEONG GREEN TEA FIELDS? IS BOSEONG GREEN TEA FIELDS WORTH A VISIT?

-For more convenience, we strongly recommend to stay as close to the tea plantations as possible.
-There are more options in the town of Suncheon, but we feel you would miss out on the whole country side experience.
+For more convenience, we strongly recommend staying as close to the tea plantations as possible.
+There are more options in the town of Suncheon, but we feel you would miss out on the whole countryside experience.

 Since there aren’t many hotels, we strongly advise you to book in advance, as it gets often very full.
 Here are our top 2 recommendations:

 Golmangtae Pension, located on the hillside right by tea plantation is the ideal stay when visiting Boseong.
 The room are spacious, and the owners really friendly.
 This is our top recommendation in Boseong.
 You can book here.

 Just a few hundred meters away from Daehan Dawon, the main tea plantation in the area, Boseong Greenville Bed and Breakfast is a simple pension but filled with all necessary amenities and especially the really nice owner who offers all its guest a free green tea tasting from their own tea plantation.

 This is the true Boseong experience.
 Book here.